timschreiber/timschreiber.github.com/_posts/2018-04-27-stackoverflow-finally-admits-it-has-an-asshole-problem.md

 Back in October 2013, I wrote a blog post titled, "Beware the StackOverlords!" that expressed my frustration with the culture of assholery in the StackOverflow community.
 Since then, it's become one of my most popular posts &mdash; certainly the most commented.
 Many agreed with my thoughts, and many denied there was a problem.

 As it turns out, there is a problem, and StackOverflow is finally ready to talk about it.
-So, stop now and read: "Stack Overflow Isn't Very Welcoming.
-It's Time for That to Change," on the official StackOverflow blog if you haven't already.
+So, stop now and read: [Stack Overflow Isn't Very Welcoming.
+It's Time for That to Change][1], on the official StackOverflow blog if you haven't already.
 I'll wait.
-Also if you haven't read my StackOverlords post, I'd suggest you read it, too.
+Also if you haven't read [my original StackOverlords post][2], I'd suggest you read it, too.

 #### All good?
 Let's proceed&hellip;